mickem/nscp-docs/docs/faq.md

 insecure = true
 ```

-If you instead opt to use the more secure standard SSL approach used in NSClient++ you can easily install NSClient++ on a linux system as well.
+If you instead opt to use the more secure standard SSL approach used in NSClient++ you can easily install NSClient++ on a Linux system as well.

 # 8. My question is not here?